Careers360 Logo

 • Draught Cattle (e.g., buffaloes, bulls) for farm work.

-• Crossbreeding: Mixing local and exotic breeds to enhance milk production and disease resistance.
+• Crossbreeding is a type of plant breeding where local and exotic breeds are mixed to improve milk production and disease resistance.

 • Sufficient Shelter and Nutrition: Properly ventilated sheds and well-nourishing feed enhance productivity.